Greenheart/greenheart.github.io/src/content/posts/using-sqlite-triggers-to-boost-performance-of-select-count.md

 To improve query performance, I first thought about using a DB index and started experimenting.
 In some cases, this made the `SELECT COUNT(*)` queries faster.
 However, there were also other cases that actually resulted in worse performance than just letting SQLite do full table scans for each `SELECT COUNT(*)` query.

-The reason for this is because indexes are better suited for columns that have many different values, such as strings.
+The reason for this is that indexes are better suited for columns that have many different values, such as strings.
 Since we have two boolean columns which only can have the values `1` or `0`, we don't get reliable benefits from using an index.

 This made me take a step back to think more about the problem I wanted to solve: To avoid counting members and non-members on every page load.